zeke/devcenter-scraper/content/md/heroku-postgres-plans.md

-Each [production tier plan's](https://www.heroku.com/pricing) RAM size constitutes the total amount of System Memory on the underlying instance's hardware, most of which is given to Postgres and used for caching..
+Each [production tier plan's](https://www.heroku.com/pricing) RAM size constitutes the total amount of System Memory on the underlying instance's hardware, most of which is given to Postgres and used for caching.
 While a small amount of RAM is used for managing each connection and other tasks, Postgres will take advantage of almost all this RAM for its cache.
 Learn more about how this works [in this article](https://devcenter.heroku.com/articles/understanding-postgres-data-caching)